ibishof/Omics_pipeline/README.md

 Methods for visualization of data and results.

-**Together this pipelines can inform the researcher what group of proteins are related to disease.
+**Together these pipelines can move from raw data to final models, network analysis, and visualization.
+Informing the researcher what groups of proteins are related to disease.
 What pathways these proteins are in and what proteins are best used as biomarkers.**